LucianLaFleur/python_project_portfolio/README.md

 Devlog:

+11 July
+# 11 July log:
+Spider ran across 2900+ npc files, text gathered successfully!
+Checking on files, deleting a few that have no meaningful content text... there's no consistent way to check for the "usefulness" systematically, since it's subjective.
+It's all just a reference source for powershell anyway.
+    (not yet doing the powershell stuff since there's more to scrape with the "food" descriptions) Made food_name_grabber.py to get all 300+ food names, removing duplicates, and output to a textfile targeting for food names irregular, multiple failures eats up time... but I persist and now for the correct output file.
+    UTF-8 is needed for the names in links, so saving to a text file in UTF-8 also helps with encoding characters like dashes and apostrophies in the url names with their % calls.

 10 July:
 <!-- Remember: only single-requests are done to a given page at a given time.
 Limit all batch sizes to not overwhelm the wiki site! -->
     For English Genshin scraper: